 As a freshman, MacKenzie was honored by then-head coach Blaise MacDonald and then-assistant coach Dave Burkholder as the program's first captain.
 He currently holds several records at Niagara, including most goals, assists and points in a career and season by a defenseman.
 MacKenzie received Player of the Year honor in 1998 and was a CHA All-Star 2000.

 MacKenzie earned his bachelor's of arts in Commerce from Niagara in 2000, graduating Cum Laude, and earned a master's of arts in psychology from UMass-Lowell in 2003.

-MacKenzie and his wife Allison have a three year old daughter Morgan, and a four moth old son, Ren.
+MacKenzie and his wife Allison have a four year old daughter Morgan, and a one year old son, Ren.